petrassurna/DotNetSiteSearch/USiteSearch/README.md

+## Current version

+0.650.nupkg
+This version can be installed and works!

 ## Why Create USiteSearch?

 I build websites using the Umbraco content management system, and one feature that is often necessary